-6 Best Shared Inbox Tools for Your Customer Support Team
+Best Shared Inbox Software: 7 Tools for Your Customer Service Team

 So, what is a shared inbox?
-And why does a modern support department need it for effective work?
+And which shared inbox tool should you choose for your team?
 Let’s find out!

-Shared inbox is a unified dashboard where multiple support reps can access, manage, and answer emails from clients.
-It allows agents to distribute work fair and square while staying at the top of their game due to various enhancements.
+Shared inbox is a unified dashboard where multiple customer service representatives can access, manage, and answer emails from clients.
+It allows agents to distribute work fairly while staying at the top of the game with the help of built-in collaboration and productivity features.

 Inbox tools can deal with these frustrating problems in a few different ways: